My finances, my projects, my life

 Smart tactics to boost saving day to day – for the long term

-Small changes can have big consequences, especially for your finances, where squirrelling away a little money here and there can add up to large amounts over time.
-It’s always more tempting to spend than save, but seeing how small savings made from day to day can build up over the long term may provide an incentive to get into the habit of putting money aside.
+Small changes can have big consequences for your finances and squirrelling away a little money here and there can eventually add up to large amounts.
+It’s always more tempting to spend rather than save, but seeing how small savings made from day to day can build up over the long term may provide an incentive to get into the habit of putting money aside.
 Here are six ideas to consider.

 Track your spending